krystin987/Boilerplate/boilerplate.md

 ### This is a basic guide to setting up a basic webapp.
 ###### Anyone is free to clone this repo and submit pull requests for edits (in fact, it's encouraged), but please don't provide codeblock solutions.
-This guide is meant to be followed using the internet to search for any facets or terms you may not understand.
+This guide is meant to be followed using the internet to search for any concepts or terms you may not understand.

 ## step 1: Directory
   Make a folder, name it something like 'myapp'